The Changeling (Star Trek: The Original Series): Production

 The episode is one of only a handful in the original series of bottle episodes that take place entirely aboard the Enterprise.
 The others include "Charlie X", "Journey to Babel", "Elaan of Troyius", and "Is There in Truth No Beauty?"

 The director, Marc Daniels, appears on screen as the still photo of Dr. Jackson Roykirk.

 Influence

 The episode is perhaps most known for being a predecessor to the 1979 film Star Trek: The Motion Picture, which also features an Earth probe that somehow merges with a powerful alien entity far from Earth and causes problems, as V'Ger.
-The plot arc of human imperfections and foibles confusing a powerful but malfunctioning robot (also seen in the Star Trek episode "The Return of the Archons", as well as various pieces of sci-fi pulp fiction) would go on to become a common trope in science-fiction, to the point of parody in more comedically inclined works such as Futurama.
+The plot arc of human imperfections and foibles confusing a powerful but malfunctioning technology (also seen in the Star Trek episode "The Return of the Archons", as well as various pieces of sci-fi pulp fiction) would go on to become a common trope in science-fiction, to the point of parody in more comedically inclined works such as Futurama.

 In 2001 the writers of the Star Trek: Enterprise episode "Civilization" used the Malurians as the antagonists in reference to this episode.